teleivo/cs143/assignments/PA3J/README.md

 > Feature names must begin with a lowercase letter.
 No method name may be defined multiple times in a class, and no attribute name may be defined multiple times in a class, but a method and an attribute may have the same name.

-* how to run the reference parser against my testdata? can I diff them? or not due to linenr

 * do classes need to end in a SEMI? the current class rule says so but the grammar does not
 > An occasional source of confusion in Cool is the use of semi-colons (“;”).
 Semi-colons are used